omar-rehann/Online-Examntion-System/README.md

 Lecturer at the Department of Mathematics and Computer Science, Faculty of Science – Port Said University.
 ## Objectives
-This project is aimed at developing the online examination system process for students and instructors.
-The purpose of the system is to completely automate the old manual procedure of conducting an exam to a computerized system.
-The system will allow students to register and take the exam.
-It also enables lecturers to make tests and assign it to a link or group.
-The system has several functions.
-Both students and instructors have to register before using the system.
-The Instructor can add questions, take tests, and assign it.
-The instructor also can get a list of all students who take the exam and their grades.
-Once the student login to the system, he can see if he has assigned tests from groups or use a link to perform a test.
-After the student finishes the test, he can view his result and review his answers.
+ of the system is to completely automate the traditional manual exam process into a fully computerized system.

+The system allows students to take exams without having to register themselves manually, as student accounts are created by the system administrator or instructor.

+Instructors are required to register and log in to the system.
+They can add questions, create exams, and assign them to specific groups of students.
+Instructors can also view a list of all students who have taken the exam along with their grades.

+Once a student logs in using the provided credentials, they can access the exams assigned to them through their group memberships only.
+After completing an exam, the student can view their result and review their answers.

 ## How to Install?
 1. Clone the project to your web folder (www)